siva-ee21s125/CS6910---Fundamentals-of-Deep-Learning/Assignment-2/README.md

-### iNaturalist Dataset Classification using Convolutional Neural Networks
+#### iNaturalist Dataset Classification using Convolutional Neural Networks

 This folder contains the code base for Assignment 2 as part of CS6910: Deep Learning Fundamentals course at IIT Madras

 The wandb report can be found in the following link:

-Dataset:
+## Dataset:

 iNaturalist data set has been used here in this assignment.
 Train - 8000 Test - 2000 Validation - 2000

 For the hyper parameter optimisation stage, 20% of the randomly shuffled training data set (around 2000 images and corresponding labels) are kept aside for validation for each hyperparameter configuration while the model is trained on the remaining 8000 images from the randomly shuffled training data set.

 Once the best configuration is identified with the help of wandb, the full training dataset is used to train the best model configuration and the test accuracy is calculated.
-The resulting confusion matrix is plotted therafter.

-How to run the code:
+### How to run the code:

 There are totally 2 folders uploaded with code, namely Part-A and Part-B .
 ## PART A